hummingbot/hummingbot/documentation/docs/connectors/bitfinex.md

 The API key and API secret key are required for using Hummingbot.

-<Callout
-  type="warning"
+!!! warning
-  body="If you lose your Secret Key, you can delete the API and create a new one.
-However, it will be impossible to reuse the same API."
+    If you lose your Secret Key, you can delete the API and create a new one.
+However, it will be impossible to reuse the same API.
-/>

 ## Miscellaneous Info